DV

 Which of BIL, SGOV, SHY, and USFR is best for dividend income?

 It depends on your goals.
-USFR currently offers the highest distribution yield, which means more income per dollar invested.
-However, a lower-yield fund may offer better total return or lower volatility.
+USFR currently offers the highest reported distribution yield, which means more income per dollar invested.
+However, a lower-yield fund may offer better total return or lower volatility, and funds without an established distribution history have no comparable yield to evaluate.
 Consider your time horizon and risk tolerance.

 What is the difference between BIL, SGOV, SHY, and USFR?